aaronbloomfield/pdr/uva/syllabus.md

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, LNEC considerations, etc.) need to let one of us know during the **first week of class**.

-**Textbooks: ** Due to the high cost of textbooks, and their relative low quality, there will be no recommended nor required textbooks this semester.
+**Textbooks:** Due to the high cost of textbooks, and their relative low quality, there will be no recommended nor required textbooks this semester.
 Instead, there will be selected [Readings][9] ([md][10]) that can be used in lieu of a recommended textbook.

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Tuesday, September ??, during lab session
+- Midterm Exam 1: Tuesday, October 2nd, during lab session
-- Midterm Exam 2: Tuesday, November ??, during lab session
+- Midterm Exam 2: Tuesday, November 13th, during lab session
 - Final Exam: Saturday, December 15 from 7 p.m. to 10 p.m.
     - This is a common exam time, and conflicts with several other courses
     - Let us know by September 15th if you have a conflit (via a support request); we will deal with scheduling conflits later in the semester